-- 275.Appellant I alleges that Article 35(2) CACM states that XRAs shall only be established in order to resolve CB relevant congestions.
-Appellant I also refers to Article 2(4) ER and Recital (64) of ACER Decision 35/2020 (RDCT).
-Hence, in Appellant I's opinion, only RAs exercised to relieve capacity problems between BZs, i.e. interconnectors, should be included in the RDCTCS scope. - 276.Article 35(2) CACM states: "The methodology for coordinated redispatching and countertrading shall include actions of cross-border relevance and shall enable all TSOs in each capacity calculation region to
+- 271. The Appellant alleges that Article 35(2) CACM states that XRAs shall only be established in order to resolve CB relevant congestions.
+The Appellant also refers to Article 2(4) ER and Recital (64) of the Contested Decision (RDCT).
+Hence, in the Appellant's opinion, only RAs exercised to relieve capacity problems between BZs, i.e. interconnectors, should be included in the RDCTCS scope. - 272.Article 35(2) CACM states: "The methodology for coordinated redispatching and countertrading shall include actions of cross-border relevance and shall enable all TSOs in each capacity calculation region to effectively relieve physical congestion irrespective of whether the reasons for the physical congestion fall mainly outside their control area or not.
+The methodology for coordinated redispatching and countertrading shall address the fact that its application may significantly influence flows outside the TSO's control area." - 273.
+Article 2(4) ER defines congestion as "a situation in which all requests from market participants to trade between network areas cannot be accommodated because they would significantly affect the physical flows on network elements which cannot accommodate those flows" (emphasis by the Appellant). - 274.Recital (64) RDCT reads as follows: "The coordination requirements of Article 35 of the CACM Regulation can be summarised into the requirement for coordination of redispatching and countertrading actions of cross-border relevance in order to address physical congestions which are also cross-border relevant.
+In doing so, TSOs should ensure economic efficiency and effectiveness of these actions." (emphasis by the Appellant). - 275.As set out above in Sub-plea 1.1.7, a limitation of the scope of the RDCTCS to interconnectors would not only infringe Article 74(2) CACM, but also undermine cost sharing under the RDCTCS, undermine a correct functioning of the ROSC and RDCT and even negatively affect efficient overall CACM in the Core CCR.

-- effectively relieve physical congestion irrespective of whether the reasons for the physical congestion fall mainly outside their control area or not.
-The methodology for coordinated redispatching and countertrading shall address the fact that its application may significantly influence flows outside the TSO's control area." - 277.
-Article 2(4) ER defines congestion as "a situation in which all requests from market participants to trade between network areas cannot be accommodated because they would significantly affect the physical flows on network elements which cannot accommodate those flows" (emphasis by Appellant I). - 278.Recital (64) RDCT reads as follows: "The coordination requirements of Article 35 of the CACM Regulation can be summarised into the requirement for coordination of redispatching and countertrading actions of cross-border relevance in order to address physical congestions which are also cross-border relevant.
-In doing so, TSOs should ensure economic efficiency and effectiveness of these actions." (emphasis by Appellant I). - 279.As set out above in Sub-plea 1.1.7, a limitation of the scope of the RDCTCS to interconnectors would not only infringe Article 74(2) CACM, but also undermine cost sharing under the RDCTCS, undermine a correct functioning of the ROSC and RDCT and even negatively affect efficient overall CACM in the Core CCR. - 280.
-The Board of Appeal refers to Sub-plea 1.1 for the correct definition of CB relevance, which corresponds with CB relevance referred to in Recital (64) and Article 35(2) RDCT.
+276. The Board of Appeal refers to Sub-plea 1.1 for the correct definition of CB relevance, which corresponds with CB relevance referred to in Recital (64) and Article 35(2) RDCT.
 The test laid down for the RDCTCS scope is CB relevance and not congestion.